Embedded-CSEG-DECE-UWI/ecng3006-project/README.md

 This repository contains the Final Project Code for Group C for ECNG 3006.
 The links to the specfic files for specfic modules would be provided on the Group Wiki.
+All the code used in the final implementation of the project was placed in this branch.
+Links to specfic files for certian modules were placed in the Software Consideration pages of each implmented module (on the group wiki), which link back to this repository.
+Please note that there are two heartrate.c files, with heartrate2.c being the lastest iteration of the file, which is responsible for both HRV and heart pulse measuring.
+The temperature sensor is implemented in the file named "newtrymain.c".